Electronic Equipment Leasing

 Your evaluation should also consider all costs over the life of the project, not just the initial cost.
 For instance, energy savings and disposal costs impact the total costs over the life of an electronic equipment leasing contract.

 Where to Buy

 Federal agencies have a variety of lease options under the GSA Multiple Award Schedules Program.
-Copiers and other office equipment are available for lease under GSA Multiple Award Schedule 36, while IT products are available under Schedule 70 SIN 132 3.
+Copiers and other office equipment are available for lease under GSA's Multiple Award Schedule Category 532420L, while IT products are available under Category 33411.
 While these contracts include basic terms and conditions, the ordering agency is responsible for inserting the appropriate green requirements and language into the solicitation.
 More information on ordering through GSA Multiple Award Schedules can be found here.